matthewgallant/matthewgallant/README.md

 ### 👋 Hey, I'm Matt!

-I'm a web developer at a company called Aptuitiv building amazing websites with the lastest web technologies.
-Beyond my experience at Aptuitiv I have been working with web development (both frontend and backend) since I was 13.
-My primary passion when it comes to development is building graphical applicatons whether it's desktop or for the web.
-Thanks for checking out my little corner of the internet!

-🔭 I’m currently working on [EmuBoy](https://github.com/matthewgallant/EmuBoy) — a WIP GameBoy emulator written in C++.
+I'm a web developer at [Aptuitiv](https://www.aptuitiv.com) building custom websites and web applications with modern web technologies.
+Beyond my work at Aptuitiv I have been hacking on things and programming since age 13.
+My primary passion when it comes to development is building graphical applications for desktop and the web.
+My favorite languages at the moment are Rust, C++, and Javascript.
+I'm currently working on a GameBoy (DMG-01) emulator with a friend written in C++ called [EmuBoy](https://github.com/matthewgallant/EmuBoy).

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=matthewgallant&theme=solarized_dark)